 Whatever physical activity you can find that you enjoy; it’s important to start making installments into your “physical pension”, for a long and active life.

 CrossFit is “constantly varied functional movements performed at high intensity”.
 Workouts are a mix of Olympic weighlifting, Calisthenics, Cardio and Gymnastics.
 It keeps me on my toes, gives me benchmarks to measure myself by and provides me with the social interaction I need to really get my day going.
 Joining a CrossFit box was the best thing I did to start shaping a healthier life; centered around fitness and community, rather than around work.
 It’s scaleable to any fitness level, age and physical impediment.
 Have a look for a gym near you and give it a go!

 Before I started CrossFit, Calisthenics workouts were my jam.
 Challenging, inspiring and free!
 They are bodyweight-based and require minimal equipment.
 Easy to do at any outdoor gym, or if you have your own pull up bars, parellets or rings.

 Make sure to throw in some weightlifting and mobility routines to keep your body and bones in the best shape.

-This is the app to learn and explore meditation with.
+I’ve tried others, but for me, this is the app to learn and explore meditation with.
 It doesn’t frame mindfulness as a method for increasing productivity at work (like some other well know apps do😤), but as a deep, thoughtful and varied life practice that can enrich your life.
 Amazingly, they provide free scholarship subscriptions to anyone who truly can’t afford a membership.